StereoKit/StereoKit/docs/Pages/Reference/Key/Num5.md

 </div>

 ## Description
-5 on the numpad, when numlock is on
+5 on the numpad, when numlock is on.